stackotter/swift-cross-ui/README.md

 If you find SwiftCrossUI useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
 I spend most of my spare time working on open-source projects, and each sponsorship helps me focus more time on making high quality libraries and tools for the community.

+## Backends

+Work has been started to support multiple different backends.
+Switching backends only requires changing a single line of code!
+Currently there's the Gtk 4 backend, as well as an experimental AppKit backend (`AppKitBackend`, macOS-only).
+All examples use `GtkBackend` for maximum compatibility, but you can update them manually to try out the various available backends.
+Work is being done to allow the backend used by the examples to be changed from the command line.

+- `GtkBackend`: Requires gtk 4 to be installed, has maximum compatibility, and supports all SwiftCrossUI features.
+- `AppKitBackend`: ***Experimental***, only supports macOS, and currently supports a very limited subset of SwiftCrossUI features.

 ## Example

 Here's a simple example app demonstrate how easy it is to get started with SwiftCrossUI: